-"Now I’m a Wellness Coach I tell my new WW Members; ‘You’ve got the most amazing journey ahead of you and the best day of your life is yet to come’ – because that’s what it felt like for me."
+"Now I’m a WW Coach I tell my new WW members: ‘You’ve got the most amazing journey ahead of you and the best day of your life is yet to come’ – because that’s what it felt like for me."

 Start weight: 10st 13.5lb | Weight loss: 1st 7.5lb

 How long it took: 2 years, 8 months

 The other day, my daughter, Imogen smiled and said: ‘You get paid to make people happy don’t you?’
 I beamed.
 Because since losing four stone and becoming a WW Coach, that’s exactly what I do – and I couldn’t be happier.

 I was a skinny child and until the age of 19, I was always a size six to eight.
 But when I got shift work in an office and started grabbing convenience food instead of eating proper meals, I went up to a size 12.
 That’s when I joined WW for the first time.
 In three months I’d lost the weight and was slim again for my wedding to Steve when I was 24.
 But when I got pregnant on honeymoon with our daughter, I not only ate for two, but for four!
 I’m quite a vain person and as my body changed shape, I hated the way I looked, my confidence dropped and I ate even more.
 I put on five stone with that pregnancy and felt like I’d lost my identity.
 I tried all kinds of diets but nothing worked.

 I got pregnant again two years later, but lost the baby in the second trimester.
 It was devastating and I turned to food for comfort but got pregnant with Noah within two months.
 Once again, I piled weight on.
 I hated covering up in smock-like tops and avoided going out with friends.

 I suffered with joint problems during that pregnancy and my most embarrassing moment was having to be wheeled around in a wheelchair for my Imogen's birthday just before Noah was born.
 I knew as soon as he was born, I needed to get the weight off.